 "My ABPI" is a forum for the ABPI membership community to interact and share opinions on topics of business interest to the pharmaceutical industry in the UK.
 This is a secure password website only accessible to registered individuals who are employees of ABPI Member Companies or otherwise approved by the ABPI.
 You must apply for permission to be granted access, using the links provided on the Members home page.
 These terms and conditions of use will apply to your use of the Members' Zone.
 Once granted you will be given a login and must generate a password to be kept secure at all times.

-The ABPI Annual Event Site is a public access website operated by the ABPI hosted on our behalf by Events for Healthcare Ltd (or such alternative webhost as ABPI may choose at any time).
-You will be given a login and must generate a password to be kept secure at all times when you register to use this site to make bookings.
-There will be additional terms and conditions of use for the ABPI Annual Event Site that you will be expected to adhere at all times when logged in.
-These terms are posted on the home page for the ABPI Annual Event Site.
+The ABPI Events Booking Site is a public access website operated by the ABPI hosted on our behalf by CVENT Inc, which an events website hosted in the USA (or such alternative webhost as ABPI may choose at any time).
+Payments on this website are processed via Cybersource, which is a secure payments site based in the USA.
+After having registered for an event, you will be given a login and must generate a password, which must be kept secure at all times and will be used when you register to use this site or make bookings.
+There will be additional terms and conditions of use for the ABPI Events Booking Site that you will be expected to adhere at all times when logged in.
+These terms are posted on the home page for the ABPI Events Booking Site.